2018 Auburn Tigers softball team

-The 2018 Auburn Tigers softball team is an American softball team, representing Auburn University for the 2018 NCAA softball season.
-The Auburn Tigers play their home games at Jane B. Moore Field.
-The Tigers have a new coach, after former coach Clint Myers resigned his post on August 24, 2017.
+The 2018 Auburn Tigers softball team was an American softball team that represented Auburn University for the 2018 NCAA softball season.
+The Auburn Tigers played their home games at Jane B. Moore Field.
+The Tigers had a new coach, after former coach Clint Myers resigned his post on August 24, 2017.
 Mickey Dean was named as head coach on September 14, 2017, after coaching at James Madison University for 5 seasons.

 Auburn hopes to improve upon its 49-12 record a year ago that ended in the Super Regionals at the hands of the eventual National Champion Oklahoma Sooners.

-The Tigers were voted to finish 6th in the SEC in the Preseason Coaches' Poll, and opened 2018 ranked 13th in the USA Today/NFCA Softball national preseason poll.
+The Tigers were voted to finish sixth in the SEC in the Preseason Coaches' Poll, and opened 2018 ranked 13th in the USA Today/NFCA Softball national preseason poll.